 We compare the performance of RCGP to RS and GP, as standard HPO baselines which do not utilize learning curve information.
 We evaluate RS and GP for 10 full RL algorithm runs.
-The leftmost plot in Figure 1 shows the performance comparison in terms of rank per timesteps in the training environment for the PPO search space in the Atari environments.
 Initially, RS, GP, and RCGP start the search with the same 4 hyperparameter configurations sampled uniformly at random.
-RCGP queries the learning curve of evaluation returns of these initial configurations for the smallest budget of 10^5 steps on the training environment.
-RS, and GP, being black-box optimization methods, query AutoRL-Bench for final evaluation returns after 10^6 training steps, for both the initial and subsequently suggested configurations.

-Figures 4 to 6 (Appendix D) show the results on all the (search space, environment) combinations.
+RCGP queries the learning curve of evaluation returns of these initial configurations for the smallest budget of 105 steps on the training environment.
+RS, and GP, being black-box optimization methods, query AutoRL-Bench for final evaluation returns after 106 training steps, for both the initial and subsequently suggested configurations.
+Figure 1 shows the comparison on the PPO search space for the Atari, Classic Control, and Mujoco classes of environments.
+Similarly, Figure 2 presents the A2C results, while Figure 9 (Appendix B) the results on the DDPG, SAC and TD3 search spaces.
 In all the cases, RCGP outperforms RS and GP within the wall-clock time budget of our experimental protocol.
+In Appendix B.2 we also compare to enhanced variants of the black-box HPO methods, which evaluate configurations at smaller budgets.
 We conclude that gray-box HPO is more efficient than black-box HPO in RL.